cappuu02/Cybersecurity-Sapienza/Distributed System/5) Broadcasting & Quorum.md

 ```

 To solve, we want to have an agreement on the set of messages to be delivered, at least among the correct processes (all correct or nothing)
+.
 ##  Regular Reliable Broadcast (RB)
 ![[Distributed System/Images/72.png]]

->RB4 is lveness property, RB3 and RB2 are saftey property
+>RB4 is liveness property, RB3 and RB2 are safety property
 ### BEB vs RB
 ![[Pasted image 20241016112522.png]]
 Processo $P1$ invia il messaggio verde acqua in broadcast (doppia freaccia in su e giu = generazione broadcast operation)